When the clock is ticking on a deal, customers think they must act ASAP because they are running out of time.

 The Body Shop created a really colorful yet classy email.
 Using the black and white colors gave a solid structure throughout the whole newsletter.

-The newsletter also included a Christmas game which was a clever way of upselling.
-To win a luxury holiday break the customer had to become the member of the Your Body Club.
-Every transaction made meant an entry to the competition.
+The newsletter also included a Christmas game, which was a clever way of upselling.
+To win a luxury holiday break, the customer had to become a member of the Your Body Club.
+Every transaction made was one entry to the competition.

 Hoseasons' email contained a clock which showed the remaining time by thin, red ticking lines around the clocks.